anthonymakela/anthonymakela.github.io/_posts/2024-01-30-sheaf-cohomology.md

 for every $i$.

-We need a few more lemmas for the main result, the first of which I'm going to present here without a proof.
+We need a few more lemmas for the main result, the first of which I'm going to present here without proof.
 The proof is quite technical but follows from some rather elementary homological algebra.
 See for example "Methods of Homological Algebra" by Manin and Gelfand.

 <div class="lemma" text="(Horseshoe)">
 Let $\mathscr{C}$ be an abelian category with enough injectives.
 If